Favourited 642 times

 "Ranch Spa", an outdoor washroom/shower house and sauna for ranch volunteers, if we find enough helpers that can contribute their skills for this unique project.

 Opportunities to learn how to raise, train and ride horses can be worked into a volunteer stay at the ranch, if that is an interest.
-Experience with horses is important for horse oriented workaway volunteers.
+Prior experience with horses is very important for horse oriented workaway volunteers.
 We will build on the skills you already have.
 Each volunteer has an individualized program of activities that follow their skill level.
-This year there are five horses that will be assigned to new and experienced trainers to work with and progress in their round pen and
+This year there are four horses that will be assigned to new and experienced trainers to work with and progress in their round pen and trail training.

 We also have guitars, a piano, and other instruments for anyone with a singer song-writer talent.
 We like to share these activities at our youth horse camp for junior riders here every August.

 Accommodation is in one of several comfortable 12' X 12' tent cabins, with wooden floors, walls, canvas roof, windows and a lockable door, and electricity, or private bedrooms in a 6 bedroom detached unit.
 Bunks and bedding are provided. and 3 piece bathroom facilities are in the main house.